rsksmart/devportal-1.0/tutorials/quiz-app-to-dapp.md

 mv swarm-linux-amd64-0.5.7-5ccfd995/swarm ${HOME}/swarm/bin
 echo 'export PATH=$PATH:${HOME}/swarm/bin' >> ~/.zshrc
 ```

-If you have bashrc terminal you must remplace ~/.zshrc for ~/.bashrc.
+If you have bashrc terminal you must replace ~/.zshrc for ~/.bashrc.

 Mac OSX or Windows (with a POSIX-compliant shell such as git bash)
 should be pretty similar.